presigues/clicktilurfingershurt/README.md

 1 downloand all files

+2 create a new folder named whatever you want to put the files in

-2 use live server and click "golive" while viewing the "main.html" file
+3 use live server and click "golive" while viewing the "main.html" file